The last History of Medicine Days 2014 Conference was held March 7th and March 8th.

 History of Medicine Days Conference Report: HMD Report 2014-1.pdf

 THE HISTORY OF MEDICINE DAYS CONFERENCE is an annual two-day, nation-wide conference held at the University of Calgary.
-The next conference is being held on Friday, March 7th and Saturday, March 8th, 2014.
+The last conference was held on Friday, March 7th and Saturday, March 8th, 2014.

 The topics for presentation would cover a wide range and could include areas such as the Classics, the History of Public Health, Nursing, Veterinary Medicine, Human Biology and Neuroscience etc. Prizes will be awarded in different categories and all are invited to join us at the Awards Banquet on the last evening of the conference.

 Each student must present an original research attempt with new methodological perspectives on the topic and/or have a critical discussion following the presentation.

 If two to four students would like to present together on a related topic, this could be done in a panel form.
 A suitable discussant will then be identified by the conference organizers to comment upon these particular papers.
 We ask, however, that presentations and poster abstracts be sent in by one author only, not multiple authors.